Series Overview

 October 24 | In Community: on Land Use

 The industrial sector plays a crucial role in New York City’s economy.
-Yet today, it is under constant threat from speculation and competition for its limited amount of land.
-Come see firsthand the importance of the industrial economy and the vital role it plays in ensuring a more equitable New York.
-Join us as we tour the North Brooklyn and Maspeth IBZs and hear from business owners, advocates, and allies, about the crucial and exciting work we’re doing to put industrial business zones on a firmer footing and ensure NYC’s industrial sector can survive and grow.
+Yet today, it is constantly threatened by speculation and competition for its limited amount of land.
+During our sixth event, we saw firsthand the importance of the industrial economy and its vital role in ensuring a more equitable New York.
+We embarked on a bus tour of the North Brooklyn and Maspeth IBZs and heard from business owners, advocates, and allies about the crucial and exciting work we’re doing to put industrial business zones on a firmer footing and ensure NYC’s industrial sector can survive and grow.

 • Leah Archibald, Executive Director, Evergreen